 While things have gotten much better for the state’s water levels since Governor Brown declared a State of Emergency back in 2014, there’s still a pressing need for conservation efforts.
 Residents of Southern California are especially aware of the need for water conservation.
 If you live in Los Angeles, Orange County, or San Diego, you know how important it is to take measures to conserve precious water resources, but residents across the state should prioritize water conservation efforts to make a difference in the golden state.
 Keep the following tips in mind and make a difference in your home’s water usage to make for a brighter future for everyone in California.

 Follow Water Usage Restrictions

 The first and easiest thing you can do to help conserve water is to follow water usage restrictions.
 It’s important to remain aware of your city’s policies.
-In some areas, you may be restricted to water only on certain days of the week.
-According to the Los Angeles Department of Water and Power, Los Angeles residents can water as follows: odd addresses can only water their lawns on Mondays, Wednesdays, and Fridays, while even addresses are allowed to water on Tuesdays, Thursdays, and Saturdays.
+In some areas, you may be restricted to water only on certain days of the week. , Los Angeles residents can water as follows: odd addresses can only water their lawns on Mondays, Wednesdays, and Fridays, while even addresses are allowed to water on Tuesdays, Thursdays, and Saturdays.
 In addition, watering is not allowed from 9 am to 4 pm, regardless of the day.

 Change Your Bathroom Habits